fum4/npm/packages/react-redux-history/README.md

 # ⚛ Navigation history made easy!

-## A lightweight library for managing navigation history in React and Redux.
+## A lightweight library for managing navigation history

 ### Used in production by [Utilmond][13].
 Check it out!